 Fast forward to 2011 and she underwent a total rebuild and refurbishment to continue sailing as a 16-cabin vessel for Oceanwide Expeditions.
 As well as tasteful interior changes, all navigation equipment was completely overhauled to meet the latest SOLAS regulations.

-Key decision makers, architects, and designers of cruise ship refurbishment and newbuild will be attending Cruise Ship Interiors Expo.
-Will you be exhibiting?
-Find out more here.
+Key decision makers, architects, and designers of cruise ship refurbishment and newbuild will be attending Cruise Ship Design Interiors Expo Americas.
+Learn more about this leading cruise trade show here.